 T-13 Extend bicycle lanes along Woodlawn Road.
 A past City capital project resulted in bicycle lanes along Woodlawn Road west of Murrayhill Road.
 Long-term, a new curb line will be required of development along Woodlawn Road, especially when moving the curb for other needs, such as left turn lanes.
 If not needing to move the curb at the development, a wider planting strip with trees offset from the curb and closer to the sidewalk should be provided, in order to preserve the space for future bicycle lanes.
-Short-term, CDOT may pursue interim strategies, such as wider outside lanes, share-the-road pavement markings and/or signage along the street.
+Shortterm, CDOT may pursue interim strategies, such as wider outside lanes, share-the-road pavement markings and/or signage along the street.
+T-14 Provide alternative bicycle routes to Park Road.
+New bicycle lanes are largely impractical along much of Park Road in the Wedge, given the physical constraint of established curb lines.
+Area bicycle strategies should include signing parallel routes as alternatives to Park Road.